Alleged Florida school shooter Nikolas Cruz to plead guilty on all counts: report

 Nikolas Cruz, who is suspected of shooting and killing 17 people at Marjory Stoneman Douglas High School in February 2018, will plead guilty to all 17 counts of murder and 17 counts of attempted murder to avoid going to trial, FOX affiliate WSVN reports.

-The 23-year-old's defense team has previously said that their client would plead guilty to all counts in exchange for a life sentence, but prosecutors have rejected the offer and indicated they would seek a death sentence.
+The 23-year-old's defense team has previously said Cruz would plead guilty to all counts in exchange for a life sentence, but prosecutors have rejected the offer and indicated they would seek a death sentence.

 Cruz is due back in court Friday, when his attorneys will announce his plea, according to WSVN.

-The Public Defender's Office did not respond to a request for comment on Thursday.
+The public defender's office did not respond to a request for comment Thursday.

 DOZENS FAILED TO REPORT NIKOLAS CRUZ'S 'TROUBLING BEHAVIOR' UNTIL AFTER PARKLAND: REPORT